US House blocks bid to remove Speaker Mike Johnson

 Greene is a leading voice of the far-right flank opposed to helping Ukraine.
 After the House passed the bill in April, she called Johnson a “lame duck”.

-Johnson’s leadership was “pathetic, weak, and unacceptable,” Greene said on Wednesday as she triggered the “motion to vacate” measure.
+Johnson’s leadership was “pathetic, weak, and unacceptable”, Greene said on Wednesday as she triggered the “motion to vacate” measure.

 The same procedure was used to remove former Republican Speaker Kevin McCarthy in October, the first time in US history that the House voted to remove its leader.